HyunsolChoi/Hyunsol/content/en/blog/metoring/index.md

 ---
 title: 2022-1 Departmental club(WHO) Mentoring
 date: 2024-09-22

+summary: "As a mentor, I taught C language and basic algorithms to new students. "
 ---

 As a mentor, I taught C language and basic algorithms to new students.